 2. Full Proposal

 Once you receive feedback from ESA, you will be invited to prepare a Full Proposal.
 Full Proposals must come with a “Letter of Authorisation of Funding” (AOF) from your national delegation.
 The Full Proposal should be submitted via esa-star and should define the Proof of Concept in the Groningen region.
-The first deadline for Full Proposal submission is 15 January 2019.
+The next deadlines for Full Proposal submissions is 13 November 2020.

 AUTHORISATION OF FUNDING